emqxarchive/emqx-docs-en/configuration/configuration.md

 | ---- | ---------------------- | ---------- |
 | enum | `username`, `password` | `password` |

-##### 说明
+##### Description

-从什么地方获取 JWT。可选值为:
+Where to get JWT.
+Optional values are

-- username: MQTT CONNECT 报文的 username 字段作为 JWT。
+- username: The username field of the MQTT CONNECT packet is used as JWT.
-- password: MQTT CONNECT 报文的 password 字段作为 JWT。
+- password: The password field of the MQTT CONNECT packet is used as JWT.

 <br />